-3.1 Introduction-The estimation of incurred health and disability claims is fundamental to the practice of health actuaries.
-It is necessary for the completion of financial statements, for the analysis and projection of trends, for the analysis or development of rates, and for the development of various management reports, regardless of the type of risk-bearing entity.

-3.2 Considerations for Estimating Incurred Claims-The actuary should include factors associated with the incurred claim estimate analysis that, in the actuary's professional judgment, are applicable, material, and are reasonably foreseeable to the actuary at the time of estimation.
+- 3.1 Introduction-The estimation of incurred health and disability claims is fundamental to the practice of health actuaries.
+It is necessary for the completion of financial statements, for the analysis and projection of trends, for the analysis or development of rates, and for the development of various management reports, regardless of the type of risk-bearing entity. - 3.2 Considerations for Estimating Incurred Claims-The actuary should include items associated with the estimation that, in the actuary's professional judgment, are applicable, material, and are reasonably foreseeable to the actuary at the time of estimation.